ori-kenig/minesweeper/README.md

-# minesweeper game in pyrhon
+# minesweeper game in python